open-policy-agent/opa/docs/content/policy-reference.md

 The AWS Request Signing builtin in OPA implements the header-based auth, single-chunk method described in the [AWS SigV4 docs](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html).
-It will always sign the payload when present, and will sign most user-provided headers for the request, to ensure their integrity.
+It will default to signing the payload when present, configurable via `aws_config`, and will sign most user-provided headers for the request, to ensure their integrity.

 {{< info >}}
 Note that the `authorization`, `user-agent`, and `x-amzn-trace-id` headers,